 As early as the 1950s the then Civil Aeronautics Administration recommended that Houston begin to plan for another airport as, even at that time, Hobby was clearly inadequate for the new aviation travel market.
 There was inadequate parking, as well as crowded ticket-counter and boarding-gate space.
 By 1961 6,000 acres had been purchased north of downtown Houston, and construction of a new airport had begun.
-The new Houston Intercontinental Airport opened on June 8, 1969, and Hobby Airport was designated a General Aviation Airport serving mainly private and corporate aircraft, but by 1971 some domestic commercial carriers had returned to Hobby.
+The new Houston Intercontinental Airport (now George Bush Intercontinental Airport) opened on June 8, 1969, and Hobby Airport was designated a General Aviation Airport serving mainly private and corporate aircraft, but by 1971 some domestic commercial carriers had returned to Hobby.
 By 1980 the Houston Aviation Department reported that ten domestic passenger carriers served more than three million passengers at Hobby Airport.
 There were also three cargo carriers operating out of Hobby, and 700 aircraft, including 175 jets, were based there.

 Houston Post, July 7, 1986.
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Art Leatherwood, "WILLIAM P. HOBBY AIRPORT," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/epwhe.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Art Leatherwood, "WILLIAM P. HOBBY AIRPORT," accessed August 03, 2020, http://www.tshaonline.org/handbook/online/articles/epwhe.

 Uploaded on June 15, 2010.
 Modified on August 2, 2017.
 Published by the Texas State Historical Association.